NZR AB class: Introduction

 Being highly capable, the AB class were used for both freight and passenger trains.
 The AB class was easily able to pull an express passenger train at speeds of 100 km/h, or haul 700-tonne goods trains on easy grades.
 Along with the earlier F class, they were known as the "Maids for all work".
 Their work on express passenger trains was diminished by the arrival of the J class of 1939, and K class of 1932 tender locomotives in the 1930s, and also with the introduction of the heavier steel-panelled carriages built from 1930 until 1943.
 Despite being displaced, the AB class could still be found at work on relief expresses during holiday periods.

 The locomotives did not change greatly during their NZR career.
-The first change was to fit Waikato-type spark arrestors to many of the North Island-based engines, resulting in a new 'pear-shaped' smokebox with an ash hopper at the base of the smokebox.
+The first change was to fit Waikato-type spark arrestors to many of the North Island-based engines, resulting in a new pear-shaped smokebox with an ash hopper at the base.
 The cast-iron smokebox doors were replaced by steel ones, and the brake pump was moved from its original location on the right-hand side of the smokebox to a new position, recessed into the running board, just forward of the cab on the same side.

 Another notable change was that many of the class were fitted with ballast blocks for mechanical purposes.
 As the locomotives rode well, this was not to prevent derailments as with the Q class 4-6-2s of 1901.
-Furthermore, certain engines were not fitted with ballast blocks, so their inclusion is questionable.
+Furthermore, certain engines were not fitted with ballast blocks.
 Other cosmetic changes included fitting a large Pyle National electric headlight on top of the smokebox and replacement of the copper-capped funnels with the standard NZR "flowerpot" type.